samrocketman/cloneable/README.md

 # Environment Variables

+- `CLONEABLE_DEBUG` when non-zero provides more debug output.
 - `GITHUB_GRAPHQL_URL` if using self-hosted GitHub Enterprise, then set environment variable to `https://[hostname]/api/graphql`.

+Authentication options: Use either GitHub token or GitHub App auth.
+If both are defined, then GitHub App auth will be prioritized.

 - `GITHUB_TOKEN` set your personal access token so that cloneable can authenticate with the GraphQL API.
 See also [`Setup` section](#setup).
+- `CLONEABLE_GITHUB_APP_ID` set the GitHub App ID.
+- `CLONEABLE_GITHUB_APP_KEY` a path the RSA private key file used for GitHub App authentication.

+If you're using GitHub app authentication with Git credential helper, then the following environment variables are available.

+- `CLONEABLE_DEBUG` set to non-zero will print a little more debug output about askpass program calls.
+- `CLONEABLE_OWNER` set to override the `--owner` hardcoded in the askpass program.
+This enables switching GitHub organizations without needing to write out the askpass script again.

 # Options